1. CONDUCT OF BREEDER AND MEMBER/OWNER RELATIONS

 (c) Give priority to those animals assessed for breeding that have obtained scores that do not exceed the maximum of 5 on any one hip.

 (d) Give priority to those animals assessed for breeding that have obtained a maximum elbow grade of 1:1.
 Understand that a grade of 1:1 represents a greater risk of elbow dysplasia, with to 0:0 grade elbows preferred.

 (e) If new bloodlines, DNA Test dogs for their Breed Profile, and the full listing of testable diseases , with an all clear result (no carriers).
 DNA testing is not required if the parents have been cleared by parentage testing, and results provided if not already held by the LWCA.

-(f) Breeders shall ensure their dogs are temperamentally sound and approved for breeding by the LWCA.
+(f) Breeders shall ensure their dogs are temperamentally sound, with confirmation and approval by least one Breed Advisor.

 (g) Will refuse to breed from dogs or bitches that are (a) of an unauthorised breed, (b) known to have obvious serious hereditary/genetic defects.

 (h) Breeding shall be carried out selectively in an attempt to reduce as much as possible hereditary disease and develop the desired type of the Lykos Wolfalike Breed Standard.